-HU 103 Introduction to Practicum Experience 1 - 0 - 1

-A course designed to introduce and familiarize the student with Human Service Practicum Procedure and Protocol.
+HU 103 Introduction to Practicum Experience 1 - 0 - 1A course designed to introduce and familiarize the student with Human Service Practicum Procedure and Protocol.
 Special skills needed in Human Service work will also be reviewed including: Record keeping; Interviewing Skills; Preparation of Practicum Portfolio and Resume; and Writing Competency Goals and Objectives.

-HU 111 Introduction to Human Service

-An introductory course identifying the programs and activities of social and human service.
-Focuses on the practical problems facing the human service/mental health worker and examines the attitudes and objectives to be attained.
+HU 111 Introduction to Human Service An introductory course identifying the programs and activities of social and human service.
+Focuses on the practical problems facing the human service/mental health worker and examines the attitudes and objectives

-HU 193 Human Service Practicum I\
+HU 193 Human Service Practicum I 2-10-5